SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 Rarity started to eat too.
 She used a napkin levitated under her sandwich to protect her own dress.

-they both dipped their grilled cheese into their tomato soup before each bite.
+They both dipped their grilled cheese into their tomato soup before each bite.

 *This is surprisingly good.*